On Being Expelled from Peterson Academy – Part 2

 So, we decided that it would be worth trying to write to him.

-Jordan Peterson is a public figure who has enemies.
+First, Jordan Peterson is a public figure who has enemies.

 We didn’t want him to see us as enemies before being given the opportunity to assess our situation.

-If it got into the wrong hands, the press could have a field day with the level of hypocrisy going on here.
+And then there was the consideration that if this got into the wrong hands, the press could have a field day with the level of hypocrisy going on here.

-Stephen, of the aforementioned “student newspaper” posts, joked about this in a semi-private channel:
+As a humorous aside, Stephen of the aforementioned “student newspaper” posts, joked about this in a semi-private channel:

 It was possible nothing would happen, but we were navigating uncharted territory and wanted to be as careful about it as we could.